Gas-turbine engine: Creep

+TBC's provide thermal insulation of the blade while also offering oxidation and corrosion resistance.
+TBC's are often stabilized zirconium dioxide-based ceramics.

-Bond coats are directly applied onto the surface of the substrate using pack carburization and serve the dual purpose of providing improved adherence for the TBC and oxidation resistance for the substrate.
-The Al from the bond coats forms Al_{2}O_{3} on the TBC-bond coat interface which provides the oxidation resistance, but also results in the formation of an undesirable interdiffusion (ID) zone between itself and the substrate.
-The oxidation resistance outweighs the drawbacks associated with the ID zone as it increases the lifetime of the blade and limits the efficiency losses caused by a buildup on the outside of the blades.
+To both improve adherence of the TBC to the substrate and substrate oxidation resistance, bond coats can be directly applied onto the surface of the substrate using pack carburization.
+The Al from the bond coats forms Al_{2}O_{3} on the TBC-bond coat interface, which provides the oxidation resistance, but also results in the formation of an undesirable inter-diffusion (ID) zone between itself and the substrate.
+The oxidation resistance outweighs drawbacks associated with the ID zone as it increases the lifetime of the blade and limits the efficiency losses caused by oxidation buildup on the outside of the blades.
+Oxidation/corrosion resistant coatings (bond coats) typically consist of aluminides or MCrAlY (where M is typically Fe and/or Co) alloys.
+Using TBCs limits the temperature exposure of the superalloy substrate, thereby decreasing the diffusivity of the active species (typically vacancies) within the alloy and reducing dislocation and vacancy creep.
+It has been found that a coating of 1–200 μm can decrease internal blade temperatures by up to 200 C.

-Nickel-based superalloys boast improved strength and creep resistance due to their composition and resultant microstructure.
-The gamma (γ) FCC nickel is alloyed with aluminum and titanium in order to precipitate a uniform dispersion of the coherent Ni3(Al,Ti) gamma-prime (γ') phases.
-The finely dispersed γ' precipitates impede dislocation motion and introduce a threshold stress, increasing the stress required for the onset of creep.
+Nickel-based superalloy substrates improve strength and creep resistance due to their composition and resultant microstructure.
+The gamma (γ) face centered cubic (FCC) nickel is alloyed with aluminum and titanium to precipitate a uniform dispersion of the coherent Ni3(Al,Ti) gamma-prime (γ') phases.
+The finely dispersed γ' precipitates impede dislocation motion and increase the stress required for creep onset.
 Furthermore, γ' is an ordered L1_{2} phase that makes it harder for dislocations to shear past it.
 Further Refractory elements such as rhenium and ruthenium can be added in solid solution to improve creep strength.
 The addition of these elements reduces the diffusion of the gamma prime phase, thus preserving the fatigue resistance, strength, and creep resistance.

-The development of single crystal superalloys has led to significant improvements in creep resistance as well.
-Due to the lack of grain boundaries, single crystals eliminate Coble creep and consequently deform by fewer modes – decreasing the creep rate.
-Although single crystals have lower creep at high temperatures, they have significantly lower yield stresses at room temperature where strength is determined by the Hall-Petch relationship.
-Care needs to be taken in order to optimize the design parameters to limit high temperature creep while not decreasing low temperature yield strength.
+Single-crystal nickel-based superalloys lack grain boundaries, eliminating Coble creep, leading to significant improvements in creep resistance and to decreased creep rate.
+Compared to multicrystalline alloys, single crystals have lower creep at high temperature and significantly lower yield strength at room temperature, where yield strength is determined by the Hall–Petch relationship.
+Care needs to be taken to optimize the design parameters to limit high-temperature creep while not decreasing low-temperature yield strength.